ohcnetwork/docs/docs/care/apps/scribe/index.md

 ### Changelog

-- **2024-04-15**: Initial draft of the Care Scribe Technical Documentation.
+- **2024-04-15**: Initial draft of the Care Scribe Technical Documentation. ~ Ashesh
-- **2024-05-07**: Fixes to the flowchart, Add details on Celery task, and revise Accessibility and Dependencies.
+- **2024-05-07**: Fixes to the flowchart, Add details on Celery task, and revise Accessibility and Dependencies. ~ Ashesh
+- **2024-08-19**: Updates to Scribe regarding handling dynamic data, and shift to `SCRIBE_FORMS` as scribe schema definition. ~ Shivank